How to get your rental bond back.

 Because the bond is held with an independent third party, your landlord can’t just decide not to give it back.

-“If there are outstanding costs or damages, we contact both the tenant and landlord and see if we can get everyone to agree on how much of the bond will be withheld,” says Grace.
+“If there are outstanding costs or damages, we contact both the tenant and landlord and see if we can get everyone to agree on how much of the bond will be withheld,” says Monika.
 “Nine times out of ten, that does the trick.
 Most tenants are happy to meet the costs if they’ve accidentally damaged something in the property or there's an outstanding bill.”

 If your landlord is going to keep some or all of the bond, you’ll get a Bond Refund Notice with the distribution of amounts listed on it.
 You can either agree and sign it, or lodge a dispute.
 If you’ve applied for a refund of the full amount and the landlord believes that some are owing to them, they can also dispute it.